Comparisons between Israel and Nazi Germany: Debate on antisemitic nature of the comparisons

 Some scholars argue that invoking the Holocaust to criticize Israeli policies is not necessarily antisemitic or trivializing, but can instead challenge the misuse of Holocaust memory to justify contemporary state violence.
 Genocide studies scholar Raz Segal contends that Israeli leaders have long "weaponized" Holocaust rhetoric by comparing Palestinian groups to Nazis in order to present military actions as existential struggles against evil, thereby obscuring the asymmetry of power and erasing the historical context of Israeli settler-colonialism.
 He argues that such use of Holocaust memory distorts its legacy, employing it not to protect vulnerable populations but to justify violence against them.
 Segal maintains that meaningful engagement with Holocaust remembrance must include a commitment to truth, justice, and the protection of all civilians, including Palestinians.

 Similarly, Holocaust historian Enzo Traverso warns that using the Holocaust to legitimize what he describes as a "genocidal war" in Gaza risks distorting its historical meaning and contributing to a "spectacular resurgence" of antisemitism, stating that "If in the name of the memory of the Holocaust we justify and support a genocide, that memory will be disqualified.
 And that will create misunderstandings and a new form of anti-Semitism.
 That memory had a meaning: it confirmed the extreme consequences of racism and after that genocide we cannot accept any form of exclusion, discrimination, persecution, oppression.
 With that conclusion, the memory of other genocides was built.
 If the memory of the Holocaust means supporting Israeli policy, all our references collapse."

-Echoing these concerns, Holocaust and genocide scholar Omer Bartov warns that Israel's repeated invocation of the Holocaust to justify its military actions against Palestinians represents a profound moral and historical distortion.
-Bartov argues that by portraying every threat to Israel as "another Auschwitz" and its enemies as Nazis, a rhetorical pattern dating back to Prime Minister Menachem Begin's comparison of Yasir Arafat to Hitler, Israeli leaders have transformed Holocaust memory from a universal warning against inhumanity into a "carte blanche for destroying others by invoking one's own past victimhood."
-He cautions that this instrumentalization of the Holocaust risks eroding its global moral authority and collapsing the very foundation of Holocaust commemoration, which was meant to uphold "the dignity of every human being" and to resist oppression in all its forms.
+According to Marianne Hirsch, the refusal to see the relationships and make analogies between different histories of genocide, victimization, othering, or inequality in dangerous because arguments of exceptionalism can obscure other histories, as Hirsch argues Holocaust exceptionalism has done to the genocide in Gaza.

+Polls and surveys

+In 2021, a survey conducted by Bertelsmann Stiftung, an independent foundation in Germany, found that 36% of the 1,270 Germans that had been surveyed either "agreed or strongly agreed" that Israel's treatment against the Palestinians is the same as how the Jews were treated in Nazi Germany, based on the statement, "What the State of Israel is doing to the Palestinians today is in principle no different than what the Nazis in the Third Reich did to the Jews."

+In January 2023, a survey conducted by the Anti-Defamation League found that 40% of Americans at least "slightly agreed" with the statement that "Israel treats Palestinians like Nazis treated Jews".